How Christian Recovery Programs Differ From Other Rehabs

 Of course you will not be able to get any graduate information from the programs themselves outside of the form of a public testimonial.

-Many of the core services offered by non-religions alcohol and drug treatment centers are very similar to those offered in faith based ones.
+Many of the core services offered by non-religions alcohol and drug recovery centers are very similar to those offered in faith based ones.
 This includes:

 The spiritual components of a faith-based center will include: